Hall-effect thruster: Krypton

 Krypton is another choice of propellant for Hall thrusters.
 Xenon has an ionization potential of 12.1298 eV, while krypton has an ionization potential of 13.996 eV.
 This means that thrusters utilizing krypton need to expend a slightly higher energy per mole to ionize, which reduces efficiency.
 Additionally, krypton is a lighter ion, so the unit mass per ionization energy is further reduced compared to xenon.
 However, xenon can be more than ten times as expensive as krypton per kilogram, making krypton a more economical choice for building out satellite constellations like that of SpaceX's Starlink V1, whose original Hall thrusters were fueled with krypton.

 Argon

 SpaceX developed a new thruster that used argon as propellant for their Starlink V2 mini.
 The new thruster had 2.4 times the thrust and 1.5 times the specific impulse as SpaceX's previous thruster that used krypton.
 Argon is approximately 100 times less expensive than Krypton and 1000 times less expensive than Xenon.

+Comparison of noble gasses

 Variants

+As well as the Soviet SPT and TAL types mentioned above, there are: